 This content is sponsored by Prêt-à-Parler – an online French school serving expats in Switzerland.
 For more on our experience with Prêt-à-Parler, check out this article.
 A huge thank you to all the businesses that support The Lausanne Guide.

-When Isabelle arrived in Suisse romande with her husband six years ago, she didn’t know how long they’d stay.
-Between them, they’d already lived in three countries and assumed that Switzerland would be just another stop on their journey.
-But as they developed friendships, careers, and skiing skills, they discovered that it had captured their hearts.
-Now with C Permits under their belts and two small children, they’re waiting for the day when they can make the love affair with Switzerland official by applying for citizenship.
+When Isabelle arrived in Suisse romande six years ago, she didn’t know how long she’d stay.
+But as she developed her friendships, career, and skiing skills, she discovered that it had captured her heart.
+Now with a C Permit and two small children, she’s waiting for the day when she can make the love affair with Switzerland official by applying for citizenship.

 As the founder of Prêt-à-Parler, a language school specialized in teaching French online to busy expats in the Suisse romande area, Isabelle joins us on The Lausanne Guide every now and then to share advice for settling in the local area, improving French language skills, and making the most of life along the